harmalh/aws-mermaid-icons/README.md

 # AWS Icons for Mermaid

 Complete AWS icon pack for use with Mermaid.js architecture diagrams.
-Contains **855+ AWS service icons** from AWS Architecture Icons.
+Contains **855 AWS icons** including services, resources, and categories from AWS Architecture Icons.

 ## Quick Start